 The Hall of Fame is interested in recognizing individuals and groups from under-represented sectors of the LGBT community.
 It also encourages applications from individuals who have persevered against cultural and societal norms.

 Each nomination MUST include:

 - The attached Nomination Data Cover Sheet.

-- A separate 200-to-300-word narrative describing the nominee’s contributions, significant accomplishments, and community activities.
+- A separate 200-to-350-word narrative describing the nominee’s contributions, significant accomplishments, and community activities.

 You may also include appropriate supplemental materials.
 (They must be limited to five, single-sided pages)

 Please provide concrete, specific examples of the nominee’s participation and achievements, and how they qualify the nominee for inclusion in the Chicago LGBT Hall of Fame.
 Please be accurate.
-It is important that all facts, names, and spellings be accurate and specific in order to enhance the nomination’s credibility and to avoid future historical errors.
+All facts, names, and spellings be accurate and specific in order to enhance the nomination’s credibility and to avoid future historical errors.
 Nomination materials are reviewed on an individual basis.
 Do not assume that the Selection Committee is familiar with the nominee.

-Nomination materials must be received by May 31, 2017.
 If nominations are incomplete in any respect, they risk not being forwarded to the Selection Committee.
-Please refer to checklist on following page prior to submission.
+Please refer to the checklist on the following page prior to submission.